 Christ the King is a congregation of the Evangelical Lutheran Church in America (ELCA) and a member of the Northeastern Ohio Synod (NEOS) of the ELCA.
-Our office is staffed Monday through Wednesday from 9 AM until 3:30 PM and on Fridays from 9 AM to noon.
-Call on Thursdays to verify staffing.
-We can be reached at 330-425-7377 or by emailing email@example.com.
+Our office is staffed Monday through Thursday from 9 AM until noon.
+We can be reached at 330-425-7377 or by emailing firstname.lastname@example.org.

 For up to date weekly and monthly newsletters, see the Newsletters page.

 For information about the church staff, go to the Christ the King Staff page.

 For a current calendar, see the Calendar page.

 The history of the congregation can be found on the CtK History page.